wooldridge/marklogic-data-hub/_pages/tutorial/3x/load-orders-as-is.md

 3. Under **General Options**, change **Input File Type** to **Delimited Text**.
 4. Under **Delimited Text Options**, slide the **Generate URI?** slider to the right, enabling automatic unique URI generation.
 5. Scroll to the bottom of the wizard and click **Save Options**.
-6. Click **Run Import**.
+6. Click **RUN IMPORT**.
 MarkLogic begins loading data.
 Quickstart displays a progress bar at the bottom of your browser.

 When the load finishes, QuickStart displays a completion notice at the bottom of your browser.